Post first written in January 2015, refreshed and updated November 2021

-In Meal Plan 2, there are 750g of onions available to make caramelised onions.
+In Meal Plan 2, there are 750g of onions left after all the recipes have been made, so I thought I’d use them to make this very useful condiment to use as you wish throughout the week.
 Onions cooked this way are delicious and very versatile.
 This quantity will make about 1 jam jar full.

-Peel and slice them and cook slowly (30-45 minutes), over a low heat in 2 tbslps of oil.
+Peel and slice them into crescents, season, and cook slowly, covered, for 30-45 minutes, over a low heat in 2 tbslps of oil.
 Keep stirring them every few minutes and make sure they don’t catch.
 If they look like they might, add a couple of tblsps of water.
 That’s it, all done.

 Long, slow cooking caramelises the sugars and brings out the sweetness of onions, enabling them to be used as a condiment.
 We don’t have any other flavourings available in Meal Plan 2, and the onions are delicious just as they are.

 What Are Caramelized Onions Like?

 Onions are a flavour powerhouse.
 They are sweet, savoury and pungent all at once.
 Caramelised onions have all that umami flavour concentrated and are very useful

 If you do have flavourings in your larder, it will be worth experimenting, or ringing the changes.